David has had a variety of life experiences, which he loves to share with his readers.

-When you get a cat, what is the thing they typically like to do?
-They usually like using your furniture for their own benefit.
+What is the thing that cats typically like to do?
+They like using your furniture for their own benefit.
 This could be turning your bed into their bed, or, turning your couch into their personal scratching post.

 Pros and Cons